leedavi/DNNpackager/README.md

 Example:
 C:\\DNNpackager.exe C:\Websites\www\DesktopModules\DNNtestModules\testproject

-It should also have a configuration file in the module root folder called "DNNpackager.config".
+It should also have a configuration file in the module root folder called "DNNpackager.dnnpack".

 Example:
 ```xml